 The person who asked the question pointed at the young man sitting across from him, and said, “It’s him”.
 Obviously, something was not right with this young man, breathing heavily and sweat on this forehead.
 I sat next to him and asked what happened.

 The man told me that his problems started about a month ago, no idea how or why.
-He went to see a doctor who told him that it could be a stomach virus (not really sure,though), and just gave him antibiotics. (antibiotics for virus!?)
+He went to see a doctor who told him that it could be a stomach virus (not really sure, though), and just gave him antibiotics (of course, we know that antibiotics don’t work for viruses, only bacterial infections).

 Apparently, the treatment wasn’t helping him, and he’d been suffering from severe diarrhea the whole month, and losing weight (which he wasn’t that unhappy about, he later said).